seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     price and is the right direction to fail in: a narrowed list must be extended whenever the writing set grows, and a forgotten entry costs runner minutes loudly instead of costing a control silently.
+54. **A record cannot contain the outcome of the action that stores it.**
+    The analyst's day log is written, then committed, then pushed, so every sentence it carries about its own commit or push is a forecast of a step that has not run — and the first one written was wrong in the dangerous direction, declaring a push that had in fact succeeded to have failed.
+A reader of an immutable record cannot tell a forecast from a measurement inside it, and the record's whole value is that the distinction never has to be made.
+The remedy is not more care in wording: it is that the outcome belongs to the NEXT record, where it is history.
+This is inv.
+38's immutability read forwards — a file that may not be corrected must not contain the class of statement most likely to need correcting.
 ---

 ## 5. Limits